 Photo of Scott A. Freling Scott A. Freling

-Scott is sought after for his regulatory expertise and his ability to apply that knowledge to the transactional environment.
-Scott has deep experience leading classified and unclassified due diligence reviews of government contractors, negotiating transaction documents, and assisting with integration and other post-closing activities.
-He has been the lead government contracts lawyer in dozens of M&A deals, with a combined value of more than $76 billion.
-This has included Advent’s acquisition of Maxar Technologies for $6.4 billion, Aptiv’s acquisition of Wind River for $3.5 billion, Veritas Capital’s sale of Alion Science and Technology to Huntington Ingalls for $1.65 billion, and Peraton’s acquisition of Perspecta for $7.1 billion.
+Chambers USA ranks Scott as a Band 1 lawyer for Government Contracts M&A. Scott is sought after for his regulatory expertise and his ability to apply that knowledge to the transactional environment.
+He has extensive experience leading classified and unclassified due diligence reviews of government contractors, negotiating transaction documents, and assisting with integration and other post-closing activities.
+He has served as the lead government contracts lawyer in dozens of M&A deals, with a combined value of more than $80 billion.
+Scott’s notable transactions include Warburg Pincus and Berkshire Partners’ take-private acquisition of TRIUMPH for $3 billion, Advent International’s take-private acquisition of Maxar Technologies for $6.4 billion, Aptiv’s acquisition of Wind River for $3.5 billion, and Veritas Capital’s sale of Alion Science and Technology to Huntington Ingalls Industries for $1.65 billion.

 Scott also represents contractors at all stages of the procurement process and in their dealings with federal, state, and local government customers.
-He handles a wide range of government contracts matters, including compliance counseling, claims, disputes, audits, and investigations.
-In addition, Scott counsels clients on risk mitigation strategies, including obtaining SAFETY Act liability protection for anti-terrorism technologies.
+He handles a wide range of government contracts matters, including compliance counseling, contract terminations, claims, disputes, audits, and investigations.
+Scott frequently advises contractors on organizational conflicts of interest and government intellectual property rights.
+He also counsels clients on risk mitigation strategies, including obtaining SAFETY Act liability protection for anti-terrorism technologies.

-Scott has been recognized by Law360 as a MVP in government contracts.
-He is a past co-chair of the Mergers and Acquisitions Committee of the ABA’s Public Contract Law Section.
+Law360 has recognized Scott as a MVP in Government Contracts.
+He was a founding co-chair of the Mergers and Acquisitions Committee of the ABA’s Public Contract Law Section.